Stock vs. Short Throw Mustang Shifters

 How Exactly Does a Short Throw Shifter Work?

 A short throw shifter modifies the geometry of the shifter so the travel distance of the shift lever is reduced.
 It moves the pivot point higher up the shift rod causing you to move the shifter less distance, hence the shorter throw.
 Most short throw shifters include a shorter shift handle so the reduced action is complemented by the height of the lever.
-Some people find the look of a shorter shifter too much of a departure from stock and to compensate, some manufactures have engineered the fulcrum point so it has a shorter than stock travel, yet retains the same stick height.
+Some people find the look of a shorter shifter too much of a departure from stock and to compensate, some manufacturers have engineered the fulcrum point so it has a shorter than stock travel, yet retains the same stick height.
 That said, many Mustang enthusiasts consider the trade off in stick height worth the performance gains.
+Typically, you can expect about a 25-40% reduction in shifting distance with a short throw shifter.

 The tighter and more controlled shifting characteristics add a level of precision when stepping through the gears longer shifters can’t offer.
 This is because the short throw shifter removes that jerky, off track shift with the original manufacturer's equipment.
 You will feel ultimately more connected with your car and driving with this enhanced control and precision.